 Indigenous Flora and Fauna of Alaska

-In Alaska, there is an abundance of flora and fauna.
-And there are a handful of reasons for that; this region is a major migration point for many species to find ample supply of food source, negate predators or inhospitable conditions, give birth, and to raise their young.
-Some species visit for a short amount of time, others migrate to the region for multiple seasons, and some animals and plant life live in this area year round.
+In Alaska, flora and fauna are abundant.
+And there are a handful of reasons for that; this region is a paramount migration point for many species to find an ample supply of food sources, negate predators or inhospitable conditions, give birth, and to raise their young.
+Some species visit for a short time, others migrate to the region for multiple seasons, and some animals and plant life live in this area year round.

 Native Animals

 Many species of animals have evolved alongside the various ecosystems in Alaska.
-And some are specific to Alaska alone and cannot be found anywhere else.
-The animals and plants of this region often mirror the beauty that we see in the landscapes and along the coastal regions.
-The flora and fauna only amplify the magic that we experience within the grandeur of Alaska.
+Some are specific to Alaska alone and cannot be found anywhere else.
+The animals and plants of this region often mirror the beauty seen in the landscapes and along the coastal regions.
+The flora and fauna only amplify the magic we experience within Alaska’s grandeur.

 Glacier Bear